-- satisfy itself that the negotiations or impending developments would be likely to be prejudiced by early disclosure; - satisfy itself that nondisclosure would not be likely to mislead the market; - confirm that recipients of the inside information owe a duty of confidentiality to the issuer; - monitor leaks and other changes in circumstances to determine whether an obligation to make an announcement has been triggered; and - prepare a holding announcement for immediate release in the event of an actual or likely breach of confidentiality.
+- satisfy itself that the negotiations or impending developments would be likely to be prejudiced by early disclosure; - satisfy itself that nondisclosure would not be likely to mislead the market; - confirm that recipients of the inside information owe a duty of confidentiality to the issuer; - prepare an internal form which details why the delay is legitimate; - prepare a notification to the FCA in the prescribed form stating that it is delaying disclosure; - monitor leaks and other changes in circumstances to determine whether an obligation to make an announcement has been triggered; and - prepare a holding announcement for immediate release in the event of an actual or likely breach of confidentiality.

 iv.
-FCA Guidance in Relation to Liquidity Support
+Liquidity Support